-Our peer support groups offer a safe place to share, understand and give mutual support to people who are struggling with their mental health.
+Our award-winning peer support groups offer a safe place to share, understand and give mutual support to people living in Manchester who are struggling with their mental health.

 Peer support connects and provides a confidential place where people can listen to each other without judgement.
 Through sharing and understanding, we create better wellbeing, increased self-esteem and confidence.

 We also offer one to one peer support if needed and can offer step by step support with accessing our groups for those who experience high levels of anxiety.